Tamarillo

-The tamarillo (Solanum betaceum) is a small tree or shrub in the flowering plant family Solanaceae (the nightshade family).
-It is best known as the species that bears the tamarillo, an egg-shaped edible fruit.
-It is also known as the tree tomato, tomate de árbol, tomate andino, tomate serrano, blood fruit, tomate de yuca, tomate de españa, sachatomate, berenjena, chilto and tamamoro in South America, tyamtar, rambheda or rukh tamatar (lit. tree tomatoes) in Nepal, and terong Belanda (Dutch eggplant) in Indonesia.
-It is popular globally, especially in Peru, Colombia, New Zealand, Ecuador, Nepal, Rwanda, Burundi, Australia, Bhutan and the United States.
+The tamarillo (Solanum betaceum) is a tree or shrub in the flowering plant family Solanaceae (the nightshade family).
+It bears an egg-shaped edible fruit.
+It is popular globally, especially in its native South America (as the Quechuan chilltu in Peru, Colombia, Ecuador), as well as introduced in New Zealand, Nepal, Rwanda, Burundi, the Democratic Republic of the Congo, Australia, and Bhutan.

-Description

-Plant origin and regions of cultivation
+Origin and regions of cultivation

-The tamarillo is native to the Andes of Ecuador, Colombia, Peru, Chile, Argentina and Bolivia.
+The tamarillo or chilltu is native to the Andes of Ecuador, Colombia, Peru, Chile, Argentina and Bolivia.
 Today it is still cultivated in gardens and small orchards for local production, and it is one of the most popular fruits in these regions.
-Other regions of cultivation are the subtropical areas throughout the world, such as Burundi, Kenya, Rwanda, South Africa, Nagaland, Manipur, Darjeeling and Sikkim in India, Nepal, Hong Kong, China, the United States, Australia, Bhutan and New Zealand.
+Other regions of cultivation are the subtropical areas throughout the world, such as Ethiopia, Burundi, Kenya, Rwanda, South Africa, Nepal, Hong Kong, China, the United States, Australia, Bhutan, New Zealand and Nagaland, Manipur, Darjeeling and Sikkim in India.
 It has also been seen in Cantabria, a province in Spain.

+Tamarillos were first introduced to New Zealand in 1891, from seeds originating from India (which in turn were likely sourced from Jamaica).
+The plant, then known as the tree tomato, was popularly grown in home gardens, and small-scale commercial production began by the 1910s.
+Production peaked in New Zealand in the mid-1960s, declining in the 1970s onwards due to disease-related problems.

+The tamarillo is a fruit harvested permanently in Colombia, the average annual production exceeds 150,000 tons.
+Antioquia has the largest number of hectares planted with La Meseta being the place where more than 900 hectares are located and from which the main cities of the country are supplied.

-As of 1993, in New Zealand, about 2,000 tons were produced on 200 hectares of land and exported to the United States, Japan and Europe.
+In 1993, in New Zealand, about 2,000 tons were produced on 200 hectares of land and exported to the United States.
+By 2020, there was a decrease from 150 after the discovery of the tomato potato psyllid (TPP) in 2006.
+This was reflected in a corresponding reduction in volume from 800 tonnes worth $3.5 million, to 250 tonnes valued at $1.3 million at that time.
+In 2021, growers sold 414 tonnes through the domestic wholesalers at a value of $3.1 million, and 8 tonnes exported to the USA from two growers at a value of $0.02 million.
 For the export, the existing marketing channels developed for the kiwifruit are used.

 The first internationally marketed crop of tamarillos in Australia was produced around 1996.

-The tamarillo is also successfully grown at higher elevations of Malaysia and the Philippines, and in Puerto Rico.
+The tamarillo is also successfully grown at higher elevations of Malaysia and the Philippines, Ethiopia and in Puerto Rico.
 In the hot tropical lowlands, it develops only small fruits and fruit setting is seldom.

-Prior to 1967, the fruit was known as the 'tree tomato', but the New Zealand Tree Tomato Promotions Council dubbed it the 'tamarillo' in order to distinguish it from the ordinary garden tomato and increase its exotic appeal.
-However, the name 'tamarillo' is not universally used, and this plant has a different name in many regions.